-If you like easy to make dinners that require little cleanup than my Pan-Seared Skirt Steak with Farro is a dish you’re going to love!
+If you like easy-to-make dinners that require little cleanup then my Pan-Seared Skirt Steak with Farro is a dish you’re going to love!

 Making dinner shouldn’t be a difficult process and clean up afterward shouldn’t be something you dread!

 Skirt Steak has been a popular menu item off and on since the 1950s.
 It used to be a fairly inexpensive cut of meat, but popularity always causes prices to rise.

 That being said it’s still a good value, cooks quickly and is a tasty item to add to your dinner repertoire.
 It’s also very user-friendly and can be turned into a number of dishes.

 What do I need to make a Pan-Seared Skirt Steak for dinner?

 Let’s start by gathering the ingredients we need to make my Pan-Seared Skirt Steak.
 In Chef Speak this is called the Mise en Place which translates into Everything in its Place.